J1mB091/ComfyUI-J1mB091/README.md

 ## 📄 License

-MIT - see LICENSE file for details
+GPL-3.0 - see LICENSE file for details

 The GPL-3.0 license ensures that:
 - ✅ You can freely use, modify, and distribute this software